Amphyby/mozc-devices/mozc-dial/board/README.md

 On the back side, there are places to attach three resistors on the `(SENSOR)` side and three on the `(LED)` side, as shown in the figure.
 Both through-hole and chip resistors can be used, so use the parts of your choice.
 However, even for through-hole types, it is more stable to mount them without passing them through the holes when attaching the dial.

-As mentioned earlier, the resistors depend on the adjustment, but it is recommended to leave the `(SENSOR)` side unpopulated and install 330Ω resistors on the `(LED)` side as a standard.
+As for the resistors, it depends on the adjustment as mentioned above.
+By default, we recommended using the internal pull-up, leaving the `(SENSOR)` side unpopulated and installing a 330Ω resistor on the `(LED)` side.
+However, since the internal resistance value varies greatly from device to device, we now recommend using the `no_pull` variant of the firmware, with 33KΩ on the `(SENSOR)` side and 330Ω on the `(LED)` side.

 For the 1x5 pin header, using an L-shaped one will fit well in the case.